String Sanitization Under Edit Distance: Improved and Generalized: Introduction

 Our second main result is the following.

 \begin{restatable}{theorem}{aetfsatheorem} The {\AETFS} problem can be solved in $\Order(n^2\log^2n)$ time. \end{restatable}

-Our algorithms are thus optimal up to polylogarithmic factors, unless SETH fails.
-Let us also stress that our algorithms work under edit distance with arbitrary weights at no extra cost.
+Our algorithms are thus optimal up to subpolynomial factors, unless SETH fails.
 Let us describe the main ideas behind the new techniques we develop.
 As in Example~\ref{ex:AETFS}, a sensitive pattern of length greater than $k$ might be generated by merging multiple non-sensitive patterns.
 In {\AETFS}, we have to consider avoiding such \emph{invalid} merge operations.
 If we enumerate all \emph{valid} combinations of merging non-sensitive patterns, and run the DP for {\ETFS} for all the cases, then we can obtain an optimal solution to {\AETFS}.
 Our main idea for reducing the time complexity is to carefully maintain a directed acyclic graph~(DAG) for representing all such valid combinations.
 We first construct the DAG, and then plug a small DP table into each node of the DAG.
 This technique gives us an $\Order(n^3)$-time solution to {\AETFS}.
 To achieve $\TOrder(n^2)$ time, we focus on redundancy in the DP tables.
 When the size of the DP tables is large, there must be multiple sub-tables corresponding to the same pair of strings.
 Before propagating, we precompute lookup table structures of size $\Order(n^2\log^2n)$ according to dyadic intervals on $[0,n-1]$.
 To this end, we modify the data structure proposed in~\cite{brubach2018succinct}.
 Then, we decompose the DP tables into sub-tables according to these dyadic intervals.
 We compute only boundaries of such sub-tables using the precomputed lookup table structures, and thus, we obtain an optimal alignment for {\AETFS} in $\Order(n^2\log^2n)$ total time.
 By applying the same technique to {\ETFS}, we obtain an $\Order(n^2\log^2k)$-time solution, which improves the state of the art by a factor of $k/\log^2k$~\cite{bernardini_et_al:LIPIcs:2020:12132}.
-As a bonus, we show how to (non-trivially) modify the Four Russians~\cite{arlazarov1970economical} and the LZ78-factorization~\cite{ziv1978compression} techniques, which speed up the standard edit distance computation~\cite{masek1980faster,crochemore2003subquadratic}, to be applied to {\ETFS} and {\AETFS}.